Flight 93 Memorial

 We didn’t have it too bad, it mostly felt like a bad sinus infection/cold.
 Interestingly enough, between the two of us, we were more worried about me getting it because I have mild asthma.
 As it turned out, I hardly had a cough at all, while Mr. Trekker ended up with a mild cough for several weeks afterward…this virus is weird!

 I also ended up with mild pinkeye as a side effect of my first round with COVID (apparently that isn’t too unusual with viruses.)
 Since then, my eyes have become INCREDIBLY sensitive.
-They’ve always been that way but now, if they get dry from dust or wind, or if I am near any food that could be considered even the teeniest bit spicey, my eyes will begin to burn and water horribly (like to the point where I can’t see out of them. 😝) This is especially true in my right eye which is also the one that had the worse pink eye symptoms.
+They’ve always been that way but now, if they get dry from dust or wind, or if I am near any food that could be considered even the teeniest bit spicy, my eyes will begin to burn and water horribly (like to the point where I can’t see out of them. 😝) This is especially true in my right eye which is also the one that had the worse pink eye symptoms.

 Then in June 2022, we both got it again…